CSharperMantle/periotrisjs/README.md

 yarn run build && yarn run serve
 ```

-If you prefer hot-reload, friendly exception notice and other development-friendly features of Gatsby, run the following commands to start a dev server:
+If you prefer hot-reload, friendly exception messages and other development-friendly features of Gatsby, run the following commands to start a dev server:

 ```sh
 yarn run develop